Datavirke/datavirke.dk/content/posts/contemplating-entity-component-architecture/index.md

 As long as your system of record supports it, this doesn't violate the principles of ECS in any way.
 I would caution against storing *large* amounts of data in this fashion.

-The problem exacerbated by Many-to-Many relationships.
-These relationships are hard to express succintly in any format, and in ECS they require a third entity to express, just as they would in SQL.
+The problem is exacerbated by Many-to-Many relationships.
+These relationships are hard to express succinctly in any format, and in ECS they require a third entity to express, just as they would in SQL.

 Building on our above example, we could theorize that a person might be the contact for multiple companies, necessitating an external mapping: